GillesDP/rop-judge/README.md

 |       +-- program.out           # Compiled program with exploit
 |       +-- output.txt            # Expected output after evaluation
 ```
-The program `program.out` technically needs to contain an buffer overflow exploit.
+The program `program.out` technically needs to contain a buffer overflow exploit.
 This judge will feed the program a string of hexadecimal stack slot values (with separator `|`) representing the ROP chain.
 Your program needs to simulate a buffer overflow using this information.
 The following template will do just that!
 ```c
 #include <signal.h>
 #include <stdlib.h>